The Reward Model Selection Crisis in Personalized Alignment: Related Work

-Recent work has focused on learning user-specific reward models or policies for alignment under limited supervision (e.g., PAL, PReF, LoRE, P-DPO, VPL) \citep{pal,vpl,lore,pref,pdpo}.
-These approaches largely target reward-modeling accuracy or relative preference ranking as proxies for personalization quality \cite{pal,lore,pref}.
-However, such metrics often fail to capture whether a policy’s generated responses truly reflect an individual user’s preferences, especially under resource-constrained settings or whether it is an unintended overoptimization \citep{pan2022the}.
+\keypoint{Personalized Alignment} Recent work has focused on learning user-specific reward models or policies for alignment under limited supervision (e.g., PAL, PReF, LoRE, P-DPO, VPL) \citep{pal,vpl,lore,pref,pdpo}.
+These approaches largely target reward-modeling accuracy (e.g relative preference ranking) as proxies for personalization quality \cite{pal,lore,pref}.
+However, such metrics often fail to capture (i) whether RM adaptation translates to downstream policy adaptation, and (ii) whether, under realistic resource-constrained settings, a personalized policy is able to go beyond response ranking and actually \emph{generate} responses reflective of a user’s preferences.
+This evaluation limitation leaves open the null hypothesis that prior personal alignment results, measured by RM accuracy, are due to unintended overoptimization, also known as reward-hacking \citep{pan2022the}.